spoonapps/docs/reference/command_line/run.md

 Usage: spoon run <options> <image>[+skin(color)] [<parameters>...]

 <options> available:
-  -a, --attach               Attach to stdin, stdout, and stderr of the container
+  -a, --attach               Attach to the stdin, stdout, and stderr of the container
-      --admin                Run the container as admin user -d, --detach               Run the container in the background --diagnostic           Enable diagnotic logging
+      --admin                Run the container as an administrator -d, --detach               Run the container in the background --diagnostic           Enable diagnotic logging
       --disable=VALUE        Disable the specified Spoon VM setting